Meet3456/LegalAI/README.md

-# NYAYMITRA
+# LAWBUDDY

 ## Introduction
-**NYAYMITRA** is an advanced legal platform designed to empower individuals with knowledge about their rights and legalities under Indian laws.
+**LAWBUDDY** is an advanced legal platform designed to empower individuals with knowledge about their rights and legalities under Indian laws.
 Leveraging cutting-edge technology, the platform offers a range of features, including a Know-Your-Rights chatbot, document retrieval, legal insights, and more.
 ![image](https://github.com/Devang-Shah-49/LegalAI/assets/55392536/756344e0-332e-4c2f-9983-b9c6ab4c4f3a)